 The automation of container terminals may impact several aspects of maritime shipping, terminal operation and logistics.

 - Vertical integration.
-The digitalization aspect of automation incites a better integration with the providers of logistical services, from carriers, cargo owners, and distributors as wells as regulatory stakeholders (port authority, customs).
+The digitalization aspect of automation encourage a better integration with the providers of logistical services, from carriers, cargo owners, and distributors, as well as regulatory stakeholders (port authority, customs).
 Therefore, both automation and its associated digitalization increase the velocity of freight and provides new forms of interactions (such as freight markets) between actors.